BenGitsCode/today-i-learned/macos/dock-icon-spacing.md

-# Today I learned...How to Add Margins to My macOS Dock.
+# Today I learned...How to Add Margins to My macOS Dock Icons.